clanfear/CSSS508/Lectures/Week6/CSSS508_week6_loops.md

 Read Rebecca Ferrell's [data downloading demonstration on the course page](https://clanfear.github.io/CSSS508/Lectures/Week6/data_download_demo.html) (it is shorter than it looks; it is more than half error messages).
 I hope any future forays into automated data downloading and cleaning are smoother than this one was!

-**Reminder: HW 5 assigned last week is due midnight Tuesday 11/7.**
+**Reminder: HW 5 Part II assigned last week is due midnight Tuesday 5/8.**